- Our Work

 Bamboo and rattan are a key part of biodiverse landscapes in the regions in which they grow, with many mammal, insect and fungal species dependent on bamboo and rattan for their survival.
 They are especially crucial for protecting some of the world’s most iconic and endangered mammals, such as pandas, gorillas, lemurs and monkeys.
 They are also key for the protection of several reptiles and Angonoka (Geochelone yniphora), the world’s rarest tortoise.

 Bamboos and rattans can play an important role in primate conservation for three key reasons.
 Firstly, bamboo and rattans provide a direct source of nutrition for many primates such as the Mountain Gorilla, the Bale Monkey, and the Greater Bamboo Lemur.
 Rattans, with their relatively long fruiting seasons, can also provide an important source of food for primates at critical times in the year.

 As well as this, bamboo and rattans also provide important shelter, dwelling and habitats for many primates across the world.
 Bamboo is a component of forest ecosystems across the tropics and sub-tropics, while rattans form a key element of some of the world’s most important biodiverse hotspots and primate habitats in South and Southeast Asia and West and Central Africa.

 Finally, supporting communities to sustainably manage and utilise bamboo and rattan provides vital sources of income to poor smallholder communities, helping to reduce pressure on primate habitats.
-Today, bamboo and rattan are already among the world’s most valuable non-timber forest products, with an estimated market value of USD60 million.
+Today, bamboo and rattan are already among the world’s most valuable non-timber forest products, with an estimated market value of USD60 billion.
 Rural smallholder communities benefiting from these markets can become an integral part of conservation efforts.

 INBAR has worked across its Member states to create biodiverse habitats using bamboo and rattan.
 INBAR’s work on biodiversity includes: